 Our Costa Rica Team

-Logistics in Costa Rica are handled by the staff of Herencia Verde.
-They spend hours on the phone and fax as well as making frequent site visits to ensure that your travels run as smoothly as possible.
+Logistics and program development in Costa Rica are handled by the staff of Herencia Verde.
+They have built and maintain relationships with community contacts, hotels, restaurants, and activities to ensure that your travels run as smoothly as possible.

 As a native Costa Rican growing up on a farm, Carlos Viquez brings a wealth of personal experience to his work with EcoTeach.
 Pika—as his friends know him—started leading naturalist tours in 1994 at the suggestion of a college friend majoring in tourism.
 He started taking classes offered at the Universidad Nacionál, and working on various research projects related to mammal behavior and bats.
 Then in 1997 Pika began guiding for EcoTeach, and in August of 2008 – after more than 10 years as a guide – took over the Costa Rica operations.